 We also found time to launch some brand new ones too; our flagship entertainment channel Watch, and Really, a channel with unbelievable content that you really couldn't make up.
 We even managed to reunite the cast of Fawlty Towers for a special programme on Gold - Fawlty Towers: Re-opened.
 Luckily John Cleese, Andrew Sachs, Prunella Scales and Connie Booth were game for a laugh and enjoyed reminiscing about the show's enduring appeal 30 years on.

 Our CEO David Abraham moved on to pastures new at the end of the noughties but we quickly welcomed Darren Childs as our new CEO in 2010.
-He moved over from BBC Worldwide and has a pretty impressive CV.
-Darren quickly earned his stripes with us when he successfully oversaw our changeover in shareholder from Virgin Media to Scripps Networks Interactive and under his tenure we've launched new digital platforms, become Sky's greatest supplier of HD, broken UKTV's ratings records and launched the biggest show in Pay TV.
-We've even launched brand new channel Drama in Freeview, which coincided with the closure of niche Pay channel Blighty, and marked the momentous occasion by placing a giant statue of Pride & Prejudice's Mr Darcy in the Serpentine in Hyde Park.
+He moved over from BBC Worldwide and quickly earned his stripes with us when he successfully oversaw our changeover in shareholder from Virgin Media to Scripps Networks Interactive.
+Under his tenure we launched UKTV's on demand service UKTV Play, become Sky's greatest supplier of HD, broke UKTV's ratings records and launched the biggest show in Pay TV.
+We even created brand new channel Drama in Freeview, which coincided with the closure of niche Pay channel Blighty, and marked the momentous occasion by placing a giant statue of Pride & Prejudice's Mr Darcy in the Serpentine in Hyde Park.
 It certainly got people talking and the news quickly trended worldwide on Twitter.
+And if that wasn't enough, we evolved Watch into premium pay entertainment channel W.

-UKTV is a family of 10 exciting channels: Dave, Gold, Watch, Alibi, Yesterday, Eden, Drama, Really, Home and Good Food.
-We've had huge breakout hits such as Dynamo: Magician Impossible on Watch, where we filmed the amazing street magician walking on water, and we reunited comedy icons Dawn French, Jennifer Saunders, Adrian Edmondson and Peter Richardson in The Comic Strip Presents 'Five Go To Rehab'.
-We've also brought Red Dwarf back to Earth with a bang, kept you all laughing with Dave Gorman Modern Life is Goodish, unleashed the child in all of us with deliciously dark Crackanory and rebranded Dave to David in honour of the one and only Hasselhoff in Hoff the Record.
+UKTV is now a family of seven exciting channels - Dave, Gold, W, Alibi, Yesterday, Eden and Drama - and on demand service UKTV Play.
+We've had huge breakout hits such as Dynamo: Magician Impossible on Watch (W's previous incarnation), where we filmed the amazing street magician walking on water, and we reunited comedy icons Dawn French, Jennifer Saunders, Adrian Edmondson and Peter Richardson in The Comic Strip Presents 'Five Go To Rehab'.
+We've also brought Red Dwarf back to Earth with a bang, unleashed the child in all of us with deliciously dark Crackanory, rebranded Dave to David in honour of the one and only Hasselhoff in Hoff the Record, kept you all laughing with BAFTA and Emmy- nominated Taskmaster, Judge Romesh, Death on the Tyne and Jon: Richardson Ultimate Worrier, and delved into the world of original scripted drama with Women on the Verge and Flack, starring Oscar winner Anna Paquin.

 Our channels are united within the UKTV family and are powered by the imagination and creativity of everyone who works here.